gethsun1/krnl-poc/README.md

 ---

 Welcome to the KRNL Proof of Concept (PoC) DApp repository!
-This project demonstrates the KRNL protocol's functionality and showcases the processes behind customizing and interacting with KRNL tokens, including setting up the **Custom Opinion Maker**, managing the **Custom Token Authority**, and upgrading **KrnlTestToken** for registration to **Kenrnels** within the KRNL ecosystem.
+This project demonstrates the KRNL protocol's functionality and showcases the processes behind customizing and interacting with KRNL tokens, including setting up the **Custom Opinion Maker**, managing the **Custom Token Authority**, and upgrading **KrnlTestToken** for registration to **Kernels** within the KRNL ecosystem.

 This readme will guide you through the key processes for setting up and using the KRNL DApp.